Nek5000/nekRS/README.md

 Please visit [Dicussions](https://github.com/Nek5000/nekRS/discussions) on [GitHub](https://github.com/Nek5000/nekRS).
 Here we help, find solutions, share ideas, and follow discussions.

 ## Reporting Bugs
 nekRS is hosted on GitHub and all bugs are reported and tracked through the [Issues](https://github.com/Nek5000/nekRS/issues) feature on GitHub.
-If you are having trouble installing the code or getting your model to run properly, you should first send a message to the User's Group [mailing list](https://groups.google.com/forum/#!forum/nekRS).
+If you are having trouble installing the code or getting your model to run properly, you should first vist our [dicussions](https://github.com/Nek5000/nekRS/discussions) forum on GitHub.

 ## License
 nekRS is released under the BSD 3-clause license (see LICENSE file).